Villanova-AI/villanova_developers/docs/villanova10/docs/create/blueprint-features.md

     );
     ```

-For more information on Keycloak and authentication with Entando, refer to the [Entando Identity Management System](../consume/identity-management.md#authentication).
+For more information on Keycloak and authentication with Villanova, refer to the [Villanova Identity Management System](../consume/identity-management.md#authentication).

 ### Custom Events